fent/nickie/README.md

 ### Nickie#userConnected(nick, ip, [callback])

 Should be called when a user connects to the server.
+Returns a promise if no callback is given.

 ### Nickie#userDisconnected(nick, ip, [callback])

 Should be called when a user disconnects from the server.
+Returns a promise if no callback is given.

 # Install